Sink Connector Development Guide

 }

-Required: initialize, consumer_configs, process
+Required: initialize, consumer_configs, process_batch

 Optional: shutdown, health_check